lupyuen/pinephone-lvgl-zig/README.md

 -   ["Build an LVGL Touchscreen App with Zig"](https://lupyuen.github.io/articles/lvgl)

-Can we build an LVGL App for PinePhone in Zig, that will run on Apache NuttX RTOS?
+Can we build an LVGL App for PinePhone in Zig...
+That will run on Apache NuttX RTOS?

+Let's find out!

 # LVGL Zig App